(Effective 11 July 2006, amended April 2009, amended April 2012, amended January 2015)

-If a sitting vice-president/president elect is no longer able to serve after elections have taken place for the following Council year, the newly elected vice-president/president-elect will serve the unexpired term of the resigned vice-president, as well as his or her term.
-A special election will be held as soon as is practicable to replace the vice-president/president-elect.
-If elections for the following year's officers have not yet taken place, a special election will be held to replace the vice-president/president-elect.
+If a sitting vice president/president-elect is no longer able to serve after elections have taken place for the following Council year, the newly elected vice president/president-elect will serve the unexpired term of the resigned vice president, through the beginning of their elected term.
+A special election will be held as soon as is practicable to replace the vice president/president-elect.
+If elections for the following year's officers have not yet taken place, a special election will be held to replace the vice president/president-elect.

-If the secretary is no longer able to serve after elections have taken place for the following Council year, the secretary elect will serve the unexpired term of the resigned secretary, as well as his or her term.
+If the secretary is no longer able to serve after elections have taken place for the following Council year, the secretary-elect will serve the unexpired term of the resigned secretary, through the beginning of their elected term.
 If elections for the following year's officers have not yet taken place, a special election will be held to replace the secretary.

-If the treasurer is no longer able to serve after elections have taken place for the following Council year, the treasurer elect will serve the unexpired term of the resigned treasurer, as well as his or her term.
+If the treasurer is no longer able to serve after elections have taken place for the following Council year, the treasurer-elect will serve the unexpired term of the resigned treasurer, through the beginning of their elected term.
 If elections for the following year's officers have not yet taken place, a special election will be held to replace the treasurer.